minmincute912/FSL-Cleft-Lip/README.md

 # FSL_Cleft_Lip
-<<<<<<< HEAD
 Training and Inference for Recognizing the Cleft Lip in the Fetal 3D Ultrasound Image by Using Few Shot Learning
 =======
-Training and Inference for Recognizing the Cleft Lip in the Fetal 3D Ultrasound Image

 This repository implements few-shot learning techniques, such as **Prototypical Networks** and **Matching Networks**, to classify fetal 3D ultrasound images into two categories: `cleft` and `non-cleft`.
-It leverages PyTorch and includes complete code for training, evaluating, and inferring on new query data.
+It leverages PyTorch and includes complete code for training, evaluating, and inferring new query data.

 ---